H ALDEN SMITH HOUSE AND ABBEY APARTMENTS

 Both public and private tools are needed to make challenging reuse projects possible.

+New History worked closely with the State of Minnesota, City of Minneapolis, and developer to make a reuse possible.
 New History’s first phase of work included updating previous condition assessments to reflect current conditions, compiling and analyzing current operational costs, and developing cost estimates for immediate masonry and roof stabilization – which led to the decision to look at alternative uses for the building.
 In order to develop a financially viable reuse, New History explored a variety of partnerships and ultimately the transfer of the building to private ownership.
 New History led the process of representing the State of Minnesota as the current owner, the identification of a qualified private developer, and the transfer of the property through the City of Minneapolis to private ownership.
-The historic mansion will be restored and redeveloped in conjunction with adjacent new construction to create downtown housing at the edge of the campus.
+The historic mansion has been restored and redeveloped in conjunction with adjacent new construction to create much-needed downtown housing at the edge of the campus.